Vibhor2256/Finance-Analytics-using-SQL-and-EXCEL/README.md

 2- Nova pvt. ltd, Notebillig, etc have the lowest market share, and there is a need to improve the business strategy for such customers.<br><br>
 3- India is the best-selling country with the largest percentage of product sales. <br><br>
 4- South American countries like Chile, Brazil, and Columbia have very little business done by our organization.
 So, a better and more personalized marketing strategy would be necessary to attract these markets. <br><br>
 5- Region wise net sales percentage was drawn out of the data for APAC, EU, LATAM, and NA regions.
-Also, top n and bottom n products in these regions were extracted to know customer behavior better. <br><br>
+Also, top n and bottom n products in these regions were extracted to know customer behavior better. <br><br><br>

-Below are some of the tasks, snapshots of the queries and the generated reports:-<br><br>
+Below are some of the tasks involved in the project, snapshots of the queries and the generated reports:-<br>
 ### Task1 <br>
 - The product owner want to have a report of individual product sales (aggregated on a monthly basis at the product level) for its customer Croma India for FY 2021.The report must have these details:- Month of Purchase, Product name, Variant, Sold quantity, Gross Price per item, Gross Price Total.
 Assumption: Financial Year starts on 01/Sep. <br><br>